pdxgx/covid19/README.md

 *HLA frequency data*

-Allele search in allelefrequencies.com

-We scraped population and allele frequency data from allelefrequency.com.
-We used the `rvest` R package to parse the scraped html code, and the `rglobalmaps`.
+We designed and executed a custom `R` script (`HLA_frequencies.R`) to scrape all population and human leukocyte antigen (HLA) allele frequency from the [Allele Frequency Net Database](http://www.allelefrequencies.net/).

 ## Statistical analysis and figure generation